Platform

 Step 2: Choose a Cerebral

-Pick which AI employee you want to invoke:
+Pick which AI employee you want to invoke and get its ID: cerebral_abc123

 Step 3: Make the call